Blanes

-Blanes (/ca/) is a town and municipality in the comarca of Selva in Girona, Catalonia, Spain.
+Blanes (/ca/, /es/) is a town and municipality in the comarca of Selva in Girona, Catalonia, Spain.
 During Roman rule it was named Blanda or Blandae.
 It is known as the "Gateway to the Costa Brava".
 Its coast is part of the Costa Brava, which stretches from Blanes to the French border.
 The township is 18.29 km2.
 Blanes is a popular tourist town, and it is known for the Concurs de Focs d'Artifici during the Santa Anna festival; this event includes many fireworks.
 Other places of interest include botanical gardens, coves such as the Cala Bona, and beaches that are surrounded by mountains.

 History

 The history of Blanes predates the Roman conquest.
 Iberian activity has been attested in the area.
 Romanization of Blanes and its surroundings began around the third century BC.
 Roman remains of the Blandae site lie nearby.
 After Roman rule ended the area shared the fate of much of the Peninsula, being conquered successively by the Goths, the Moors, and reconquered by the Christians shortly after.
 In the 13th century, after the Christians regained power, important architectural developments took place in Blanes.
 Some examples are the palace, Palau Vescomtal, the Església Parroquial church, and the city walls.

 In the 17th century, during the Catalan Revolt (Guerra dels Segadors), Blanes was practically burned to ashes.
 The Palau Vescomtal was completely destroyed.

 The War of the Spanish Succession also affected Blanes.
 Following this, reconstruction and the expansion of agriculture began.